-The General Jose de San Martin Memorial is significant as the first gift sculpture to Washington, D.C. from a foreign nation.
+The General José de San Martín Memorial is significant as the first gift sculpture to Washington, DC from a foreign nation.
 An Act of Congress approved June 7, 1924 authorized its erection on public grounds.
 It was dedicated on October 28, 1925.

-Jose de San Martin was born in Argentina to Spanish parents and spent most of his childhood and early adult years in Spain serving in the military.
+José de San Martín was born in Argentina to Spanish parents and spent most of his childhood and early adult years in Spain serving in the military.
 In 1812, he returned to Argentina and transformed volunteer soldiers into a disciplined army.
 He liberated the country from Spain then proceeded to do the same for Chile.

-DC designation: February 22, 2007
+DC Inventory: February 22, 2007

-National Register listing: October 12, 2007
+National Register: October 12, 2007